Sophie-Senge/team_generator/README.md

 ## Future Development

-When I have more time I would go in and fix the CSS to make a more appealing layout.
+When I have more time I would like to spend more time with CSS to make the site have a more appealing layout.

 ## Author